1 million transactions per second with Bitcoin’s Lightning Network

 - then every participant or just one side puts on an account any amount of bitcoin – 1 or 0.005

 Now, when one side decides to send money to the other, its balance becomes less by this amount, and the receiving party gets more by this amount.
 And a copy of the balance is kept by each of the parties, so each participant can close the channel at any time in order to receive funds and write the final account balance to the main blockchain network.
-Thus, only two entries are displayed in the main network – opening and closing the channel, and all other movements of funds are not recorded, but occur inside the channel. houston digital agency
+Thus, only two entries are displayed in the main network – opening and closing the channel, and all other movements of funds are not recorded, but occur inside the channel.
+Houston digital agency

-The lightning network allows you to have an unlimited number of transactions within your channels, and in fact, the transfer becomes just a redistribution of money which is in the wallet.
-And the most interesting thing is that when this network of channels will grow, you probably will not need to create every time a new channel to cooperate with Starbucks or Walmart, because it will be able to find an open channel through those people with whom you already have channels and the system will find the shortest path. houston digital agency
+The lightning network allows you to have an unlimited number of transactions within your channels, and in fact, the transfer becomes just a redistribution of money that is in the wallet.
+And the most interesting thing is that when this network of channels will grow, you probably will not need to create every time a new channel to cooperate with Starbucks or Walmart, because it will be able to find an open channel through those people with whom you already have channels and the system will find the shortest path.
+Houston digital agency

 Who are these gods?